MichaIng/DietPi-Docs/docs/software/load_balancer.md

 ## HAProxy - High performance TCP/HTTP load balancer

 HAProxy, which stands for High Availability Proxy, is a popular open source software TCP/HTTP Load Balancer and proxy solution.
 Its most common use is to improve the performance and reliability of a server environment by distributing the workload across multiple servers (e.g. web, application, database).

 It is best suited for high traffic web sites and powers quite a number of the world's most visited ones: GitHub, Imgur, Instagram, and Twitter.
-It has become the de-facto standard opensource load balancer, and it is often deployed by default in cloud platforms.
+It has become the de-facto standard open-source load balancer, and it is often deployed by default in cloud platforms.

 !!! warning ""
     This software title is recommended ONLY for advanced users !